E-commerce

 • Faster onboarding: assign a preconfigured role.

-• Cross-site consistency for brands that connect their tools
+• Multi-site consistency for brands that connect their tools

-• GDPR compliance alignment with the need for access to customer data.
+• Alignment with GDPR compliance on the need for access to customer data.

 Qstomy and access governance

-Qstomy operates on the customer experience and automation side: an AI chatbot does not replace your RBAC admin, but it complements an organization where teams are already structured.
-Fewer repetitive tickets means support can focus on complex cases requiring well-defined profiles.
-Discover Shopify integration and the e-commerce chatbot.
+Qstomy works on the customer experience and automation side: an AI chatbot does not replace your admin RBAC, but it complements an organization where teams are already structured.
+Fewer repetitive tickets mean support can focus on complex cases requiring well-defined profiles.
+Discover the Shopify integration and the e-commerce chatbot.

 Summary

-RBAC consists of linking permissions to business roles, then assigning them to accounts: this is the standard framework for limiting access in Shopify admin, while relying on the three permission types (store, organization, POS) described in the Help Center.
-OWASP and NIST references help distinguish authentication from authorization; the CNIL emphasizes data minimization; IBM’s Cost of a Data Breach puts the financial stakes into context.
+RBAC consists of linking permissions to business roles, then assigning them to accounts: it's the standard framework for limiting access in Shopify admin, while relying on the three types of permissions (store, organization, POS) described in the Help Center.
+OWASP and NIST references help distinguish authentication and authorization; CNIL reminds us of data minimization; IBM Cost of a Data Breach contextualizes the financial stakes.
 Check your plan eligibility (Basic/Starter, Plus, POS Pro), leverage role duplication, and review permissions to avoid privilege creep.
 For detailed implementation in the interface, continue with manage permissions.

 FAQ